cea-hpc/modules/MIGRATING.md

 resolution path to also apply to the relative modulefile if it still correspond to the same module name.

+### Hiding modulefiles

+Visibility of modulefiles can be adapted by use of file mode bits or file ownership.
+If a modulefile should only be used by a given subset of persons, its mode an ownership can be tailored to provide read rights to this group of people only.
+In this situation, module only reports the modulefile, during an **avail** command for instance, if this modulefile can be read by the current user.

+These hidden modulefiles are simply ignored when walking through the modulepath content.
+Access issues (permission denied) occur only when trying to access directly a hidden modulefile or when accessing a symbol or an alias targeting a hidden modulefile.

 ### Improved modulefiles location

 When looking for an implicit default in a modulefile directory, aliases